Resources For Impacted Businesses

 Contra Costa County Small Business Call Center

-A new call center is now available in Contra Costa County to connect businesses and workers with helpful federal, state and local programs.
+A call center is available in Contra Costa County to connect businesses and workers with helpful federal, state and local programs.
 This includes providing resources and referrals on loans and grants, unemployment insurance, payroll subsidies, and other critical concerns.

 U.S. Small Business Administration (SBA)